olvaffe/olv-notes/gpu/api-vulkan.md

     - `VK_ERROR_UNKNOWN` is always a result of app bug or driver bug; the app should enable validation layers to get details, or to file a bug against the validation layers or the driver
+- 6. Synchronization and Cache Control
+  - there are five explicit synchronization mechanisms
+    - fences, semaphores, events, pipeline barriers, and render passes
+  - 6.1.
+Execution and Memory Dependencies
+    - TODO
+  - 6.2.
+Implicit Synchronization Guarantees
+    - command buffers and submission order
+      - we need to give a meaning to the order in which commands are recorded and submitted
+      	- such that a draw command is not reordered before a state command it depends on
+      	- or two overlapping triangles are drawn in reverse order
+      - submission order essentially says that the commands must be executed in the order that they are recorded and submitted
+      	- except for commands in different subpasses of a render pass
+    - semaphores and signal operation order
+      - we need to give a meaning to the order in which queue signal operations are submitted
+      	- such that two queue signal operations are not reordered
+      - signal operation order essentially says that the queue signal operations must be executed in the order that they are submitted
+    - submission order and signal operation order are trivial
+      - they exist only because queue operations are allowed to be reordered arbitrarily which is too wild; we need them as fundamental ordering contraints
+      - they don't specify how a command buffer is ordered against its signal operation
+      	- that will be defined by the semaphore's execution dependency
+      - they also don't specify memory dependency
+	- say, we update an ssbo and sample from it; the submission order specifies the execution dependency but there is still a memory dependency that needs to be be specified
+        - `vkCmdPipelineBarrier` to the rescue
+  - 6.4.1.
+Semaphore Signaling
+    - the semaphore signal operation is a synchronization command
+      - it defines two synchronization scopes and their execution and memory dependencies
+    - the first sync scope includes all commands in the batch
+    - the second sync scope includes the signal operation itself
+    - these are enough to make sure the semaphore signals after all commands in the batch are executed
+      - and because of the fundamental signal operation order, all commands before the batch and all prior signal operations are also executed
+    - IOW, a command can be reorderd before a prior signal operation and but after its own signal operation
+  - 6.4.2.
+Semaphore Waiting
+    - the first sync scope includes all semaphore signal operations that operate on the same semaphore
+    - the second sync scope includes all commands in the batch
+  - 6.5.
+Events
+    - events can be used for fine-grained host/queue synchronization
+    - they can also be used as a "split" barrier
+      - say, we update an ssbo and sample from it; there is an irrelevant work that we can insert before vkCmdPipelineBarrier to better utilize the GPU
+      - when the irrelevant work is complex enough that might confuse vkCmdPipelineBarrier or make it impractical, we can instead vkCmdSetEvent after ssbo update and vkCmdWaitEvents before sampling
+      - the barrier is splitted into the signal half and wait half

 ## Versions